microsoft/EmbeddedSocial-Android-SDK/INTEGRATION_INSTRUCTIONS.md

 ```
 The configuration file consists of the following sections:
 * application – contains information about your application such as application handle, application token, number of comments and replies to show
 * socialNetworks – contains information describing which social networks are enabled as identity providers to support login, and holds application id for corresponding social networks.
-At leasts one social network must be enabled.
+At least one social network must be enabled.
 Supported social networks are:
   *	Facebook
   *	Google
   *	Microsoft